MMMDbot/kroket-stream-relay/README.md

 ## Installation

 Clone the repository and run it locally using `docker-compose up`.
-Please note that RQ workers [require](https://python-rq.org/docs/#limitations) `fork()` and thus will only work on Windows under WSL2
+Visit the frontend one `http://localhost:8085/`.
+Please note that RQ workers [require](https://python-rq.org/docs/#limitations) `fork()` and thus will only work on Windows under WSL.